POV-Ray/povray/windows/CUI_README.txt

 	/// Building the Console User Interface (VS2017 GUI)
 	//////////////////////////////////////////////////////
+	See README.md for comprehensive details on building POV-Ray.

 	1. Open `windows\vs2015\povray.sln` in Visual Studio

 	2. Set 'Windows Targets > CUI' as the start-up project